MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Where is user data stored?

-All user metrics data is stored in each user’s mailbox.
+User metrics data is stored in users’ mailboxes.
 An exception is the signal that an email has been delivered, read, replied to, or forwarded.
 This signal is copied to a transient store.
 All data in the transient store is deleted after 14 days.

 #### Why does it take two weeks for the personal dashboard to become available?

-The personal dashboard is available to a MyAnalytics participant as soon as they receive the welcome email.
-This happens approximately three days after an administrator assigned the MyAnalytics license to the participant.
+It doesn't take that long.
+The personal dashboard is available to a MyAnalytics user as soon as they receive their [welcome email](../use/MyA-Welcome-email.md).
+This happens about three days after the MyAnalytics license was assigned to the participant.
 For more information, see [Assign MyAnalytics licenses to users](../setup/assign-licenses.md).

 #### When the dashboard is activated, does it show any historical data or does it start ‘from scratch’?